Share

 What capital gains tax on shares will I pay?

 Buying and selling shares is listed as one of the activities that may result in tax payable to the Australian Taxation Office (ATO).
-Understanding how capital gains tax on shares work will allow you to be informed on any tax implications you may have from trading shares.
-This article is for informational purposes only and should not be relied upon for tax, legal or financial advice.
+Understanding how the capital gains tax on shares works will allow you to be informed about any tax implications you may have from trading shares.

 What is the capital gains tax on shares in Australia?